| | |

 • ¼ cup olive oil for oiling bowl

-• ½ cup shredded or sliced cheese (muenster, provolone or low-moisture mozzarella) for stuffing knots
+• ½ cup shredded cheese muenster, provolone or low-moisture mozzarella for stuffing knots

 Butter